yuzono/aniyomi-extensions/README.md

 ## Disclaimer

 This project does not have any affiliation with the content providers available.
-This project is not affiliated with Aniyomi.
+This project is not affiliated with Anikku or Aniyomi.
-Don't ask for help about these extensions at the official support means of Aniyomi.
+Don't ask for help about these extensions at the official support means of Anikku or Aniyomi.

 All credits to the codebase goes to the original contributors.